knopfjt/hb854-website/_book/part-5-27.md

 Lawmakers also adopted a third bill which authorizes school boards to appropriate funds for the expansion and operation of broadband for educational purposes.[^part-5-27-6] School boards may partner with private broadband service providers and subsidize broadband for qualifying households.

+Additionally, Governor Northam and the General Assembly have appropriated $700 million in American Rescue Plan funding to expand universal broadband coverage.
+This investment accelerated the Governor’s 10-year goal for achieving universal internet access from 2028 to 2024.

 [^part-5-27-6]: [SB1225](https://lis.virginia.gov/cgi-bin/legp604.exe?212+sum+SB1225) Broadband services; school boards to appropriate funds for expansion of services for education.
 2021 Special Session I, Virginia General Assembly.

 ::: {.info data-latex=""}